Rho Tau Pre-Physical Therapy Club

 Pre-Veterinary Medicine Club

 We are a student organization on the UGA campus whose members are interested in veterinary medicine (and gaining admission into Vet School).
-Our organization meets every other week and all UGA students, faculty, and staff are welcome to join.
-Our club activities aim to enhance knowledge and experience within the veterinary medicine field.
 Club activities include guest speakers, volunteer activities, philanthropic events, and field trips.
-We also help students prepare for the application process into Vet School.
-The Pre-Vet Club at the University of Georgia is a great way to meet and work with fellow pre-veterinary students.

 Alpha Epsilon Delta

-The Georgia Alpha Chapter of Alpha Epsilon Delta is the UGA chapter of the National Premedical Honor Society.
-It aims to encourage and recognize excellence in premedical scholarship, to stimulate an appreciation of the importance of premedical education, to promote communication between medical and premedical students and educators, to provide a forum for students with common interests, and to use its resources to benefit health organizations, charities and the community.
-The purpose of the organization is to encourage and foster camaraderie among students wishing to pursue careers as healthcare professionals.
-Georgia Alpha chapter hosts pre-dental and pre-optometry organizations while meeting jointly with the UGA American Medical Student Association.
+The Georgia Alpha Chapter of Alpha Epsilon Delta is the UGA chapter of the National Premedical Honor Society that aims to encourage and recognize excellence in premedical scholarship, to stimulate an appreciation of the importance of premedical education and to use its resources to benefit health organizations, charities and the community.

 American Medical Student Association